deamorim2/sdbs/EN-US/security.rst

   -- Give that role to the web app
   GRANT postgis_reader TO app1;

 Now, when we login as app1, we can select rows from the ``nyc_streets`` table.
-However, we cannot run an :command:`ST_Transform` call!
+However, we cannot run an `ST_Transform` call!
 Why not?

 .. code-block:: sql